commercelayer/commercelayer-cli-plugin-resources/README.md

 OPTIONS
-  -D, --data=data                          the data file to use as request body
+  -D, --data=data                          the data file to use as request body -D, --doc                                shows the CLI command in a specific language

   -M, --metadata-replace=metadata-replace  define a metadata attribute and replace every item already presente in the
                                            remote resource